Hatch Memorial Shell

-The Edward A. Hatch Memorial Shell, commonly referred to as the Hatch Shell, is an outdoor concert venue on the Charles River Esplanade in the Back Bay section of Boston, Massachusetts.
+The Edward A. Hatch Memorial Shell, commonly referred to as the Hatch Shell, is an outdoor concert venue on the Charles River Esplanade in the Back Bay neighborhood of Boston, Massachusetts.
 Built in 1939–1940, it is one of the city's prominent examples of Art Deco architecture.

 The Hatch Shell is best known for hosting the Boston Pops annually for the Boston Fourth of July celebration, but is also used for free concerts most weekends and many weeknights during the summer months.
 The grass pavilion in front of the stage has no permanent seating.
 There is a memorial nearby to Arthur Fiedler, first permanent conductor of the Pops.

 Name

 The Hatch Shell is named in memory of Edward Hatch, the descendant of a family with deep roots in colonial Massachusetts and a fortune made in foreign trade.
-Hatch died in 1910, and his sister Maria died without issue in 1926, leaving a substantial portion of her estate in a trust which was to be used for "a park, playground or memorial" in or near Boston that would be "open to the public at such times and under such circumstances as may from time to time best minister to the public need for a beauty spot."
+Hatch died in 1910, and his sister Maria died without descendants in 1926, leaving a substantial portion of her estate in a trust which was to be used for "a park, playground or memorial" in or near Boston that would be "open to the public at such times and under such circumstances as may from time to time best minister to the public need for a beauty spot."
 The executor of Maria Hatch's estate died before the terms of the trust could be executed, and it remained undiscovered until 1936, when Massachusetts Attorney General Paul A. Dever discovered it and instituted probate action to complete its terms.
 New trustees, selected by the court, determined that a permanent concert shell on the Charles River Esplanade would satisfy the terms of the trust.
+The Hatch Shell is commonly known to memorialize Edward Hatch, while Maria Hatch remains largely forgotten, despite the fact that it was Maria, Edward's sister and heir, who made the decision to bequeath the property to the city as a green space for public enjoyment 16 years after his death.